 Once there is an award and the parties are satisfied that nothing needs to be corrected, interpreted, or set aside, the award will be enforced.
 Again, the way that an award is enforced will be dependent on the laws applicable to the arbitration.
 However, the New York Convention establishes a list of countries that agree that they will be responsible for enforcing arbitration awards rendered in other countries that are parties to the Convention.
 Most countries or states will have one or many offices where arbitration awards may be submitted and registered so that they can be enforced.
 While there may be certain rules depending on where the award needs to be enforced, the awards will usually be enforced and the party who can recover should recover.

 Arbitration awards are the final, binding decisions in an arbitration.
 They set forth the recovery that the parties are entitled to.
 A variety of different laws and rules apply to arbitration and the process of awards, but there are common themes.
 While there are options for recourse when an award has a mistake or is unjust, countries and courts prefer to honor arbitration awards to encourage the use of alternative dispute mechanisms.
-Awards will be enforced and ensure that a party entitled to the award receives what is due them.
+Awards will be enforced and ensure that a party entitled to the arbitration award receives what is due to them.